Pipe Tobacco: Types and tips

 Cavendish

-There are so many blends that contain Cavendish as an ingredient, especially American, Dutch and Danish tobaccos.
+There are many blends that contain Cavendish as an ingredient, especially American, Dutch and Danish tobaccos.

-The truth, however, is that Cavendish, by itself, is a blend in its own right.
+The truth, however, is that Cavendish is itself a blend.

 Generally, it is composed of varying amounts of Burley, Virginia and Orientals, but sometimes Kentucky as well.

-To prepare Cavendish, the blend is subjected to a sweetening process, usually based on maple syrup, honey or molasses, ensuring that it is first flavored (with curarine or cocoa) and matured.
+To prepare Cavendish, one subjects the blend to a sweetening process, usually based on maple syrup, honey or molasses, applying an initial flavoring (curarine or cocoa) and maturation.

-Cavendish is generally marketed in pressed "ready rubbed" form, blended with other shreds, or added into English Mixtures.
+Cavendish is usually marketed in pressed “ready rubbed” cut, blended with other shreds, or added into English Mixtures.

 Burley